- UPDATED March 2026

 Continuous Improvement

-When new studies or clinical reviews become available, I revisit each guide—verifying claims, updating citations, and refining language where needed.
+When new studies or clinical reviews become available, we revisit each guide—verifying claims, updating citations, and refining language where needed.
 If the changes are substantial, the article is clearly marked with the Updated badge so you always know when a guide reflects the most recent understanding.

 Want to see how this process looks in action?